Knowing the symptoms of stroke and activating emergency services can speed up life-saving and brain-saving care.

-"Stroke is a 'brain attack' that can happen to anyone at any time," said Brooke Kearins, MSN, CRNP, director of Stroke Services at Doylestown Hospital.
+"Stroke is a 'brain attack' that can happen to anyone at any time," said Brooke Kearins, MSN, CRNP, director of Doylestown Health Stroke Services.
 "Stroke occurs when blood flow to an area of the brain is cut off and brain cells begin to die."

 Outcome for stroke depends on which part of the brain is affected and how much of the brain is damaged.
 Stroke is an emergency and responding quickly and getting treatment fast are crucial factors.

 To recognize the symptoms, Brooke uses the acronym BE FAST*:

 - Balance: person is off balance or stumbling, dizzy

 - Eyes: vision is blurry or double or there is a loss of vision

 - Arms: one arm – or leg – is weaker than the other

 - Speech: is slurred or nonsensical, person cannot understand what's being said to them, ask the person to say their name or a simple sentence

 - Time: Time is brain and it's time to call 9-1-1

 There are several reasons why calling 911 is the best thing to do in a stroke emergency.
 Most EMS (Emergency Medical Services) providers are assessing patients for stroke before arrival at the hospital using the Cincinnati Pre-Hospital Stroke Scale or the RACE scale to evaluate stroke severity.